hackclub/assemble/covid-policy.md

 ### Response

-If an attendee begins to show symptoms and/or has a positive test, Assemble organizers will provide a space to isolate and rest.
+If an attendee or organizer begins to show symptoms and/or has a positive test, they must isolate and leave the event.
+They are responsible for coordinating housing.

-If an attendee has to isolate, we will send a notification email to attendees with exposure details.
+We will send a notification email to attendees with exposure details if there is a positive test.

 ## After the Hackathon